SaneedShaik/ULTIMATE-WEATHER/README.md

 application ?
 These are just my thoughts that have come during development phase .
 I am so curious and eager to develop these further .
 Please get me know .

+INSTRUCTIONS TO RUN CODE :

+PLEASE PULL THE CODE AND RUN IN THE JS BIN SELECTING JQUERY PLUGIN .